Vyral/base-template/_posts/2021-06-07-how-can-you-cure-your-buyer-fatigue.md

 {% include pullquote.html %}

 Finding the right agent is key to avoiding buyer fatigue.
-You want someone who is known in the community and how to structure a deal.&nbsp;
+You want someone who is known in the community and knows how to structure a deal.&nbsp;

 If you have any questions for us about buying a home in this market or anything else related to real estate, don’t hesitate to reach out via phone or email.
-I look forward to hearing from you soon.
+We look forward to hearing from you soon.